avirtopeanu-ionos/ionosctl/docs/subcommands/autoscaling-server-get.md

 ## Description

-Use this command to retrieve details about an Server from a specific Autoscaling Group by using its ID.
+Use this command to retrieve details about an Server from a specific VM Autoscaling Group by using its ID.

 Required values to run command:

-* Autoscaling Group Id
+* VM Autoscaling Group Id

 * Server Id